netaz/carnd_traffic_sign_classifier/README.md

 Even when I look at these closer (larger) they look extremely dark.
 ![](class_19_training_dark_closeup.png)
 <br>
 I converted them to grayscale, and look at the improvement!
-Now grayscale is defintiley going to be part of the preprocessing I will do.
+Grayscale is just a dot product of [R,G,B] and [0.299, 0.587, 0.114], so I imagine this "feature" can be learned by the netowrk, but I will defintiley make it part of the dataset preprocessing.
+It should save some time spent on the first convolution.
 <br>
 ![](class_19_training_dark_grayscale.png)
 <br>